dmklee/rl_in_dmlab/README.md

 ## Environments for Reinforcement Learning with DeepMind Lab
 The purpose of this repo is to provide gym-like environments for training RL agents for navigation in DeepMind Lab levels.
+Specifically, functionality is provided for:
+- loading new grid-like environments (for domain randomization during training)
+- resetting player spawn location and goal location (for goal-conditioned q-learning)
+- accessing custom observations of the maps (for learning latent encodings, or providing additional information to agents during training)

 ## How to use